 As Quakers, we are called to help build a foundation for world peace.
 Peace and security can be achieved only by peaceful means.

-Known as the “blank check” for endless war, the 2001 Authorization for Use of Military Force (AUMF) was passed by Congress three days after the attacks of September 11.
-Since this time, this single law has been used to justify military interventions around the globe against groups, like ISIS, that did not exist in 2001, as well as indefinite detention, an illegal torture program, and lethal drone attacks both in and outside of war zones.
-The 2001 AUMF has been called “the most dangerous sentence in U.S. history.”
+The 2001 AUMF is left.
+Known as the “blank check” for endless war, it was passed by Congress three days after the attacks of September 11.
+Since this time, this single law has been used to justify military interventions around the world against groups, like ISIS, that did not exist in 2001, as well as indefinite detention at Guantanamo Bay, an illegal CIA torture program, and lethal drone attacks both in and outside of war zones.
+The 2001 AUMF, at only 30-words long, has been called “the most dangerous sentence in U.S. history.”

 Join our email list!